km7ccf/ham-dash/README.md

 # HAM Dashboard

-This is a dashboard for ham radio stuff the original repository and more details can be found here: https://github.com/VA3HDL/hamdashboard
+This is a dashboard for ham radio.
+The original repository and more details about how to configure it can be found here: https://github.com/VA3HDL/hamdashboard